gildas/bitbucket-cli/README.md

 If you do not provide a workspace, the command will attempt to list all repositories you have access to, which can take a very long time.

-You can also get the details of a repository with the `bb repo get` or `bb repo show` command:
+You can also get the details of a repository with the `bb repo get` or `bb repo show` command.
+If the `--workspace` flag is not provided, the default workspace of the profile is used (if the profile does not have a default workspace, the command will fail):

 ```bash
 bb repo get --workspace myworkspace myrepository